Published: January 23, 2020

 People also seek support for their temper with Cognitive Behaviour Therapy (CBT), talking therapies, psychotherapy, Neuro-Linguistic Processing (NLP), hypnosis and hypnotherapy.

-For a single solution-based approach, Rapid Transformational Therapy (RTT) can achieve life-changing results in as little as one session.
-RTT has been recognized as one of the most effective treatments available, combining the leading principles of neuroscience, hypnotherapy, psychotherapy, CBT and NLP in one complete solution-based treatment.
+For a solution-based approach, Rapid Transformational Therapy (RTT) can achieve life-changing results.
+RTT combines the leading principles of neuroscience, hypnotherapy, psychotherapy, CBT and NLP.

 RTT Founder, Marisa Peer, reveals that “no one needs to suffer when fast, effective solutions are easily available.
 When you discover something as powerful as RTT you want the whole world to benefit.
 Nothing gives me more fulfillment than to empower others to achieve the same fast results through Rapid Transformational Therapy.”

-Marisa Peer has achieved unparalleled success helping clients overcome all kinds of issues, including stress and anger management, overcoming depression, anxiety, helping improve people’s self-esteem and confidence.
+Marisa Peer has helped clients work on all kinds of issues, including stress and anger management, overcoming depression, anxiety, helping improve people’s self-esteem and confidence.
 She now shares the most effective tools and techniques that have proven to achieve transformational impact, in order to help as many people benefit as possible.

 Marisa believes that by changing the words and images you say to yourself and others, you can change how you feel and how your body responds.
 In this article Hypnosis for Anxiety, Marisa says that the secret to phenomenal coping skills lies in the words and pictures you imagine.